j24m/Neogcamp-lesson-3-live/readme.md

-# my portfolio
+# My portfolio
-Hey there!! check out my porfolio , and some of my projects and blogs while you're at it.
+Welcome to my portfolio , check out my projects and blogs while you are at it.